dustinpfister/videoground-beta-world/README.md

 The current idea for this beta world collection of content is to just use this is a general collection of experimental content to gain a better sense of what I like to make with videoground.
 I have a lot of general ideas for content and as such I just need a place to park what I have together with these ideas.
 If something works in terms of intrinsic value, or external interest maybe I will start a stand alone collection for that, otherwise it will remain here.

+Another thing that I would like to do is focus more so on content rather than tools.
+What I mean by that is thus far my other collection of content here on github has to do with making little demos videos for my various blog posts on threejs.
+So these are videos that just demo threejs feature in the core of the librray, as well as my various javaScript projects that built on top of threejs.
+So the focus is on the tools that are made to create content rather than on content itself.
+So with the beta world collection of videos I would like to focus more so on what can be done with a tool rather than the tool itself.

 ## The Original general idea of 'Beta World'

 The term Beta is a reference to Beta Software, so in other words the Beta World is a world that is feature complete, but will contain a lot of problems, or for on reason or another does not feel like a finished product.